SonarSource/echoes-react/README.md

 ### Build

-To build the lib, run:
+To build the lib, use the following command:

 ```bash
 yarn build